Farenheith/action-flow/README.md

 ```
 export const environment = {
     production: false,
-    application: 'path in your database to your application collection',
+    defaultApplication: 'path in your database to your application collection',
     firebase: {
       apiKey: 'your key',
       authDomain: 'your firebase domain',